aleokdev/arpiyi/API.md

 #### CameraClass
 Defines the position, scale and effects of the camera.

-There must always be a single instance of it, named `Camera`.
+There must always be a single instance of it, named `game.camera`.

 Pseudodefinition:
 ```